• Skip to primary navigation

 2. Add the Dry Ingredients: Start by adding the dry ingredients to your container.
 Mix them up with a spoon.

-4. Mix: Use a spoon or a small spatula to mix everything until combined.
+4. Mix: Mix a spoon or a small spatula until combined.

 5. Store: Cover each container.
 If you are using glasses or mugs, you can cover the containers with plastic wrap.

-To make the best overnight oats, you have to find the right ratio of oats to milk.
-Start with the suggested ratios and then adjust them if you find you want to add more milk or less milk.
+To make the best overnight oats, you must find the right oats-to-milk ratio.
+Start with the suggested ratios and then adjust them if you want to add more or less milk.

 The overnight oats ratio to start with is 1 part oats ➕1 part milk ➕⅛ part seeds.

-Sometimes I even add a little bit more milk in the morning before I eat my overnight oats.
+Sometimes, I even add a little more milk in the morning before eating my overnight oats.

 high protein overnight oats with strawberries and blueberries